bumlang936/MechaCar_Statistical_Analysis/README.md

 The t-test performed across Lot 3 resulted in a p-value of .04168.

-Among the three manufacturing lots, the suspension coil's PSI of lot 3 is the only one that is statistically different from the mean population PSI results.
+The suspension coil's PSI of lot 3 is the only one that is statistically different from the mean population since it is the only one with a p-value below .05.

 ## Study Design: MechaCar vs. Competition